freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-13.english.md

 Add another script below the one you just added.
 Give it a `src` attribute of `./data.js`.

 This adds a `data` variable to your project that contains your number of social media followers, it is an array of objects.
 Each object has the year and your followers for three different platforms.
-Take a look at the file to see what the object looks like.
 </section>

 ## Instructions